kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 ::: {.exercise}

-📚 Each pattern contains at least one task with the hidden solution, so you can test your understanding of a pattern by solving the proposed task.
+📚 In this article, each pattern contains at least one task with the hidden solution, so you can test your understanding of a pattern by solving the proposed task.

 :::